Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Conclusion

 \section{Conclusion}

-Previous work on deep metric learning has primarily concentrated on developing loss functions for dataset-specific models.
-However, this approach creates scalability challenges as AI applications usually accommodate diverse data distributions in the real world.
-We investigate Universal Metric Learning, which enables a single model to manage multiple data distributions.
-In UML, existing metric learning baselines suffer from imbalanced data distributions.
-To address this issue, we propose to use parameter-efficient tuning that is simple and lightweight, which achieves state-of-the-art performance using only a single model.
-We hope our research will inspire future investigations into bridging the gap between metric learning and real-world application.
+Previous deep metric learning studies have focused on dataset-specific models, which limit scalability for real-world applications with diverse data distributions.
+In this paper, we have investigated UML, which enables a single model to manage multiple heterogeneous data distributions.
+In the UML setting, existing metric learning baselines suffer from imbalanced data distributions.
+To address this issue, we have proposed parameter-efficient tuning that is simple, lightweight, and achieves state-of-the-art performance using only a single model.
+We believe our work will facilitate future investigations into bridging the gap between metric learning and real-world applications.